Blockchain-based play-to-earn online sports that reward fans with cryptos are at the forefront of the sports and cryptocurrency combination.

 The fairness of the platform is one of the main factors luring players to a gaming platform.
 Especially in Real Money Games, biased platforms rarely draw serious users (RMG).
 Blockchain ensures that every transaction on the platform is transparent for the entire world to see and analyze.
 And also builds user confidence in the platform’s fairness.

-According to Amanjot Malhotra, country head of cryptocurrency platform Bitay, putting the leaderboards and reward system on the blockchain, makes everything transparent.
+According to Amanjot Malhotra, country head of the Cryptocurrency Trading In India like Bitay, putting the leaderboards and reward system on the blockchain, makes everything transparent.

 “Consider the possibility that a game database hack would result in the loss of all user progress information and the need for the user to restart.”
 He added saying, by putting the data on a blockchain, this problem can be solved.
 And making this scenario almost possible.